Braves’ Freeman wins NL MVP, White Sox slugger Abreu gets AL

 Traded by the Red Sox to Los Angeles early this year, Betts hit .292 with 16 homers and 39 RBIs and was the catalyst in the Dodgers’ run to their first championship since 1988.

 Machado hit .304 with 16 homers and 47 RBIs as San Diego made its first playoff appearance since 2006.
+Padres shortstop Fernando Tatis Jr. finished fourth in the voting and Washington outfielder Juan Soto was fifth.

 Cleveland third baseman José Ramírez finished second in the AL MVP voting and Yankees infielder DJ LeMahieu was third.